EFWob/RetroRadio/README.md

 **A general word of warning**: this feature might cause unexpected behaviour if called with illegal parameters.
 One known issue is that the command _stop_, when issued in "announcement-mode" will cancel the announcement but will continue with the previous stream.
 I found it working reliable with valid URLs but only have limited experience with invalid input data.
 Please let me know if you were able to crash the radio using this feature.

 ### Using Text to Speech
+The commands _alert_ and _announcement_ can also be used with Text-to-Speech synthesis.
+The basic idea was taken from https://github.com/horihiro/esp8266-google-tts.
+As such, Google-TTS-API is used.

+To use TTS simply add the suffix _.t_ to the command and give the text to read as argument.
+So _announce.t=Hello world!_ as an example.

+The Google-API is somwhat undocumented.
+So may be it is in experimental stage and might be gone in the future.
+For now it works.

+You can also chose the language of the voice by adding a language suffix.
+Again, the API is undefined, but I found the following to work (there will be more):
+- _en_ for English (that is also the default if no language suffix is given)
+- _de_ for German
+- _nl_ for Dutch
+- _fr_ for French
+- _ja_ for Japanese
+- _hu_ for Hungarian

+So if you want to try "Hello World!" in German, use _alert.tde=Hallo Welt!_

+This functionality can be used for instance for "headless" units to read the current stream title using _alert.t=~icystreamtitle_

+As a more sofisticated example, you can use a [MQTT-Input](#using-inputs-to-read-mqtt-messages) to react on incoming MQTT-Messages.
+Suppose you have an doorbell that sends a message to the topic _door/bell_ whenever someone rings your doorbell.
+In that case, you can define the input as: _in.mqttbell=src=m /the/bell,onchange={alert.t=There is someone at the door!},start_ to get notified if that happens.

 # Extended Input Handling
 ## General